soumenganguly/automate-online-test/README.md

 ~~~~~~~~~~~~

-.. note:
-You need to have superuser access to the machine in which you're trying to install the interface.
+Note: You need to have superuser access to the machine in which you're trying to install the interface.

 Steps to initialize the test interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~